February 28, 2021

 by Greg Henson, President

-As we have been developing the Kairos Project over the better part of the past decade, a significant number of organizations, denominations, schools, and others across the landscape of theological education have asked us questions about the various principles of competency-based theological education or CBTE (e.g., customized mastery, team-based mentoring, etc.).
+As we have been developing the Kairos Project over the better part of the past decade, a significant number of organizations, denominations, schools, and others across the landscape of theological education have asked us questions about the various principles of competency-based theological education or CBTE (e.g., customized proficiency, team-based mentoring, etc.).
 Very few have asked about the organizational practices.
 In my experience, that is because we tend to shy away from the most pressing issue within theological education – “dis-integration.”

 I contend that the vast majority of the challenges we see within theological education are symptoms of this deeper, more systemic and deep-seated issue.
 That is to say that the structures, systems, ways of being that have been shaped and formed by centuries of modern higher education tend to be segmented, siloed, and “departmentalized.”